worldbank/stata-tables/README.md

-# IE Analytics: How to make nice tables in Stata without wasting time formatting?
+# How to make nice tables in Stata without wasting time formatting?

 ## Introduction